TheEt1234/libox_computer/DOCS.md

 The `pos` argument of theese functions is relative

 - `place(pos, name[, def])` - def is optional, places an item/node at that relative position, `def` contains `param2` and `up` or `down` or `west` or `east` or `auto`
-- `dig(pos, name)` - digs a node with a tool (the tool's name is in... name), does not wear out the tool, ***IGNORES THE SETTING, INSTEAD WAITING THE AMOUNT OF TIME IT TAKES TO BREAK THE NODE***
+- `dig(pos, tool_name)` - digs a node with a tool, does not wear out the tool, ignores the place/drop setting, instead it waits the time it takes to break the node with the tool
 - `drop(pos, name)` - drops a node

-# Addressing some of robot's concerns

-## If you are worried about lag:

-- all the functions get accounted for their lag, so it respects the limit

-## If you are worried about balance:
-- you can disable it if it isn't right for your world
-- You can set a setting that will force the world modifying functions to wait more
-- The `dig_node` function will *always* wait the amount of time the tool takes to destroy the node, keep that in mind *when limiting the other actions..., so don't make placing take 2x more as digging... :>*.. but no please nobody wants to wait painfully long amounts of time....

 # Do you have suggestions?
 please let me know